Do you have that feeling of dread because you don’t know how you are going to handle the holidays?

 It ended up that my father passed away shortly before Christmas.
 Our once bustling family now felt so small.
 We were missing our son, my father, my brother’s kids and several other family members who moved away that year.
 It felt so lonely and depressing.
 However, we cherished those we did have with us, we figured out new ways to celebrate that year, and we counted the blessings we did have.
 We got through it.

-It’s been six years since that holiday season, and with the Lord, we have all healed, and our family has grown.
+It’s been eight years since that holiday season, and with the Lord, we have all healed, and our family has grown.
 There have been so many amazing miracles and blessings that have transpired over the years.
 Things eventually got better, and now everyone is doing so well.
 Our joy for life and our hope for the future has been restored.
 We are truly grateful.

 I share this with you to say that no matter how hopeless you feel right now with what you are going through.
 There is hope.
 Things will get better.
 Eventually, you will be able to once again enjoy the holiday season.

 I hope this post gives you some hope and practical solutions for facing the holidays this year.